nasa-gibs/worldview/doc/developing.md

 `npm install`: Installs JavaScript and Python dependencies.

-`npm run build`: Runs all build scripts and generates built versions of the app.
-You can also build specific assets with `npm run build:css`, `npm run build:js`, `npm run build:tests` and `npm run build:config` (compiles configuration files).
+`npm run build`: Runs all of the `build:x` scripts below and generates all builds of the app.
+If you have configuration options in a subdirectory of `/options` other than `options/release`, you can pass in the name of the subdirectory you would like to use with `npm run build -- subdirectory_name`.
+If you would like to build the app with an incomplete configuration, you should prefix the command like this; `IGNORE_ERRORS=true npm run build`.

+`npm run build:js`: Builds the JavaScript bundle for the app.

+`npm run build:css`: Builds the CSS bundle for the app.

+`npm run build:config`: Builds the configuration (options) for the app.
+If you have configuration options in a subdirectory of `/options` other than `options/release`, you can pass in the name of the subdirectory you would like to use with `npm run build:config -- subdirectory_name`.
+If you would like to build the app with an incomplete configuration, you should prefix the command like this; `IGNORE_ERRORS=true npm run build:config`.

+`npm run build:tests`: Builds a JavaScript bundle for running tests.

  If you're using a custom options repo, you can pass in a subdirectory name to the build command with `npm run build -- subdirectory_name` or the build config command with `npm run build:config -- subdirectory_name`.

 `npm start`: Starts the app for local development.
 More specifically, starts a web server that serves the contents of the `/web` directory.

 `npm watch`: Runs all of the build tasks necessary for local development in watch mode so that the build is automatically when source files change.
-You should run `npm run build` first to fetch GIBS configuration.
 This does not generate a final build, and is only for local development.
+You must run `npm run build` or `npm run build:config` first to make a request to [the GIBS `GetCapabilities` API](https://wiki.earthdata.nasa.gov/display/GIBS/GIBS+API+for+Developers) and build the configuration files.

 `npm test`: Runs all tests and linting to verify code quality.
 Make sure to run `npm run build` or `npm run build:tests` first to build a testable version of Worldview.